farnaz-kakhsaz/My-JavaScript-Notes/README.md

 ---

+## The difference between **Shallow Copy** and **Deep Copy**:

-Shallow Copy: Simply makes a copy of the reference to A into B. Think about it as a copy of A's Address.
+**Shallow Copy**: Simply makes a copy of the reference to A into B. Think about it as a copy of A's Address.
 So, the addresses of A and B will be the same i.e. they will be pointing to the same memory location i.e. data contents.

-Deep copy: Simply makes a copy of all the members of A, allocates memory in a different location for B and then assigns the copied members to B to achieve deep copy.
+**Deep copy**: Simply makes a copy of all the members of A, allocates memory in a different location for B and then assigns the copied members to B to achieve deep copy.
 In this way, if A becomes non-existant B is still valid in the memory.

+---

+## The difference between **Repaint** and **Reflow**:

+**Repaint**: A **repaint** occurs when changes are made to an elements skin that changes visibly, but do not affect its layout.

+Examples of this include `outline`, `visibility`, `background`, or `color`.
+According to Opera, repaint is expensive because the browser must verify the visibility of all other nodes in the DOM tree.

+**Reflow**: A **reflow** is even more critical to performance because it involves changes that affect the layout of a portion of the page (or the whole page).

+Examples that cause reflows include: adding or removing content, explicitly or implicitly changing `width`, `height`, `font-family`, `font-size` and more.